Keeping Friendships Alive

 We spend a lot of time teaching children the importance of making friends.
 But we never outgrow the need for good companionship ourselves.
 In fact, friendship may be even more important for adults than for kids.
 Kids get the benefits of birthday invitations and a chance to learn social skills; adults may actually live longer, healthier, more fulfilling lives.
-Studies have found that friendships and other forms of strong social support can protect adults against depression and heart disease -- as if having someone to help you move furniture or pick you up at the airport weren't reward enough.
+Studies have found that friendships and other forms of strong social support can protect adults against depression and heart disease -- as if having someone to laugh with and or pick you up at the airport weren't reward enough.

 As important as adult friendships can be, new ones aren't always easy to start, and they can be even harder to keep.
 When you're busy with work and family, when you move from town to town or job to job, and when old acquaintances get wrapped up in lives of their own, keeping established friendships alive can be a challenge, too.